CTSRD-CHERI/cheri-c-programming/src/impact/subobject-bounds.md

 [Bounds precision](../background/cheri-capabilities.md#bounds-precision)),
 this will prevent an overflow on that array from affecting the remainder of the structure, improving spatial safety.

 Subobject bounds are not enabled by default as they may require additional source code changes for compatibility, but can be enabled using the `-Xclang -cheri-bounds=subobject-safe` compiler flag.
+This is an active area of research, with consideration being given to enabling a subset of subobject bounds checks by default in the future due to the measurable security benefit and relatively low adoption friction.

 One example of C code that requires changes for subobject bounds is the `containerof` pattern, in which pointer arithmetic on a pointer to a subobject is used to